skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 since then.
 The battle destroyed and burned down a good bit of the town, which is now being rebuilt.

-The current party is Skeeve the Wizard, Eomer the Rogue, Thordek the Fighter, and Enoch the Cleric.
+The current party is Skeeve the Wizard, Eomier the Rogue, Thordek the Fighter, and Enoch the Cleric.
 Lucian the ranger is still part of the group, but that character is being retired (replaced) with another one in the first session.